mactrem/maplibre-gl-js/docs/ARCHITECTURE.md

       - Roughly 650 individual draw calls per frame -> 39k drawcalls per second
       - Layers are orderd list of draw calls
       - The less layers you have in your style the less draw calls you have -> better performance -> using fewer layers via expressions
+    - Render passes
+        - currently render layers in three different passes — offscreen, opaque and translucent
+        - opaque pass is “just” a performance optimization to allow early depth testing
     - Symbol
       - symbol collisions -> debug.html
     - Line